The Best Multivitamin for Athletes? Here's How to Choose

 For athletes, whether in endurance sports like running and cycling or in strength training and bodybuilding, certain nutrients play a significant role.

-Electrolytes help maintain fluid balance during intensive and prolonged exertion, which is particularly important in endurance sports.5 Iron is additionally beneficial for normal oxygen transport in the body and supports the reduction of tiredness and fatigue.6
+Electrolytes help maintain fluid balance during intensive and prolonged exertion, which is especially important in endurance sports.5 Iron is also beneficial for normal oxygen transport in the body and supports the reduction of fatigue and tiredness.6

-Moreover, B vitamins are important for energy metabolism.7 They help release energy from fats, carbohydrates, and proteins, which is valuable for both endurance athletes and strength trainers.
-Zinc also plays a role by contributing to a normal hormonal balance and helps maintain normal testosterone levels.
+Additionally, B vitamins are important for energy metabolism.7 They help release energy from fats, carbohydrates, and proteins, which is valuable for both endurance athletes and strength trainers.
+Zinc also plays a role by contributing to normal hormone regulation and helps maintain normal testosterone levels.8

 4 Key Differences Between General Multivitamins and Athlete Variants

-A sports multi often contains higher dosages of certain vitamins and minerals.
-For example, various B vitamins such as B1, B2, B5, B8, and B12, and vitamin C. But also various minerals that are important for athletes, such as calcium, magnesium, and iron.
+A sports multi often contains higher doses of certain vitamins and minerals.
+For example, various B vitamins such as B1, B2, B5, B8, and B12, and vitamin C. But also different minerals that are important for athletes, such as calcium, magnesium, and iron.

-As an active athlete, you lose a lot of fluids because you sweat.
+As an active athlete, you lose a lot of fluids through sweating.
 With sweat, various minerals also leave your body.
 Therefore, these supplements often also contain extra magnesium, zinc, and other electrolytes.
 Additionally, these multis are sometimes supplemented with extra antioxidants.

 Many sports multivitamins contain a special blend with, for example, extra additions of choline, inositol, quercetin, and rutin or adaptogenic herbs.
-Depending on the blend, these have a specific effect on the body.
-Be cautious with herbs when taking medication due to potential interactions.
+These have, depending on the blend, a specific effect on the body.
+Be cautious with herbs when taking medication due to potential interactions. -

-Sports multivitamins often have an NZVT quality mark (Dutch Assurance System for Nutritional Supplements in Elite Sports).
-This quality mark guarantees that supplements are 100% doping-free and meet strict quality standards.
-For elite athletes, the quality mark is very important.
-If you use supplements without this quality mark, you run an increased risk of an unintended positive doping test.
+Sports multivitamins often have an NZVT mark (Netherlands Security System for Nutritional Supplements in Top Sport).
+This mark guarantees that supplements are 100% doping-free and meet strict quality standards.
+For top athletes, the mark is very important.

 Tips for Use